 Committee on Unproven Methods of Cancer Management

-to the Committee on Questionable Methods of Cancer Management.
+The majority of ACS public and professional education activities regarding unconventional cancer treatments originate with the Committee on Unproven Methods of Cancer Management.
+At its March 7 1990 meeting, the Committee on Unproven Methods of Cancer Management proposed a name changeto the Committee on Questionable Methods of Cancer Management.
 This change awaits approval by the Society's House of Delegates in November 1990 (90).
 Established in 1954, the Committee is administered by the professional staff of the national office, and serves as an information resourcefor all ACS divisions.
 The Committee shares information with ASCO, FDA, the U.S. Pharmacopoeia, AMA, and also, on an ad hoc basis, with the unproven methods committee of the European Association of Cancer Societies (373).

 Although the original intent of the Committee was to provide information to physicians on unconventional forms of cancer treatment, more members of the public than physicians currently approach ACS about unproven methods.
 The main activity of the Committee is "to initiate andapprove the preparation of materials for the education of the medical profession and the public concerning unproven methods for treatment and/or diagnosis of cancer" (90).
 The Committee also funds small research projects, such as two current pilot projects to determine the extent ofuse of unproven methods of cancer management across the United States.

-cancer treatments to submit materials during the drafting and revision processes (287).
-Statements on unproven methods that appear in the ACS publication CA-A Cancer Journal for Clinicians are drafted by a technical writer or by a health professional with interest and knowledge in the
+The Committee meets three times a year to discuss unproven cancer treatments, advocacy organizations for unconventional treatments, and practitioners offering unproven cancer treatments, and to review related projects.
+Members may be assigned to small working groups for specificprojects, such as revising the Unproven Methods statements.
+The Committee maintains more than 900 information and documentation reference files.
+ACS states that they gather information by conducting literature searches, reviewing existing files, and inviting proponents of unconventionalcancer treatments to submit materials during the drafting and revision processes (287).
+Statements on unproven methods that appear in the ACS publication CA-A Cancer Journal for Clinicians are drafted by a technical writer or by a health professional with interest and knowledge in thetopic, and reviewed and approved by the Committee before adoption and public distribution (90).

 In an ACS brochure titled "Unproven Methods of Cancer Management," ACS urges the public not to use "unproven methods," and to distinguish these from established and investigational mainstream treatments:

 Methods of investigation in cancer management research generally include some of the following: observations on the effects of the therapy under study in an adequate number of patients with biopsy-proven cancer; complete evaluation of all clinical and laboratory data including casehistories, radiographs, and microscopic slides; reproducible findings; assessment of treatment results as compared with a control group or standard treatment; examination of survival outcome; and consultation with other research groups.

 Unproven methods of cancer management differ from standard accepted treatments which have been shown by scientific study to be effective.
 Standard methods of treatment have undergone study to prove that they are both effective and safe.
 If methods of therapy have not had careful reviewby scientists and/or clinicians to show that they are effective, then they are not deemed proven and should not be recommended (28).

 In 1988, ACS began the process of updating all of the unproven methods statements.
 As they are completed and approved by the Committee, they appear in the ACS professional journal, Ca-A Cancer Journal for Clinicians.
 In 1989, the new statements on the International Association of CancerVictors and Friends, Inc. (29), the Revici method (31), and macrobiotic diets (30) were published.

 The ACS unproven methods statements are regarded as authoritative by many public and private sector organizations.
 In addition to their use by patients and their physicians, the statements are also used as reference documents in insurance coverage decisionmaking (577).
 A recent surveyof the commercial health insurance industry by the Association of Community Cancer Centers (ACCC) revealed that ACS Statements on Unproven Methods are one of the five most frequently consulted sources of information used by major insurance companies in their deliberations regardingreimbursement for cancer treatment claims (577).

 Inquiries to ACS about Unproven Methods of Cancer Management